ShashankGautam050/AssessmentVirtuBox/README.md

 - Authentication is implemented locally as allowed by the assessment.
 - Core Data is used strictly for database purposes.
 - The app works fully offline.
-- Firebase was not used as it was optional.

 ---